George A. Custer, 1865

 – The lookalike of this Pavol Offo Ove’s sculpture compared to the real character is fantastic.

 – This a fascinating, yet controversial character from a turbulent period of the history of the United States of America.

 – Our signature resin quality allows you to get the figure clean and ready in almost no time, so you may invest your precious free time in what really matters: painting and having fun.

 The career of this cavalry commander of the U. S. Army started as soon as he graduated from West Point Academy (being at the bottom of his class, by the way).
 He participated in diverse battles, including Gettysburg, where he led the Michigan Cavalry Brigade and fought and defeated the legendary Confederate general J. E. B. Stuart.
-He witnessed the surrender of Robert E. Lee at Appomatox and ended the war with the rank of Major General, U. S. Volunteers.
+He witnessed the surrender of Robert E. Lee at Appomattox and ended the war with the rank of Major General, U. S. Volunteers.

 After the war, he was sent to the West in order to fight in the Indian Wars.
-During the Black Hills Wars, that actually started when he announced the discovery of Gold in the territory of the Lakotas which, in time, triggered a gold rush that invaded the Indian lands, he was sent along the famous 7th Cavalry Regiment to evict the natives from their lands.
+During the Black Hills Wars, which actually started when he announced the discovery of Gold in the territory of the Lakotas which, in time, triggered a gold rush that invaded the Indian lands, he was sent along with the famous 7th Cavalry Regiment to evict the natives from their lands.

 The decisive moment came when his task force of 700 troopers was annihilated by a superior combined force of Lakotas, Dakotas, Cheyennes, and Arapahoes at an epic showdown known to history as the Battle of Little Big Horn.
 Custer himself died at the battle and his final stand became an iconic picture in American culture.